SoufianoDev/Portfolio/README.md

 # Modern Portfolio - Soufiano Dev

 A modern, responsive portfolio website showcasing my work as a Java & Kotlin Developer.
-Built with HTML, TailwindCSS, and JavScript.
+Built with HTML, TailwindCSS, and JavaScript.

 ## Overview